LamaBleu/limeSNA/README.md

 How to use:

 Install all the dependencies and run the code from a terminal with the following command:

     python sna.py

-After the radio is ready to use, the program starts a new web browser with the UI.
+After the radio is ready to use, the program starts a new web browser with the UI ( http://127.0.0.1:55555 ).
 Press the run button to start the frequeny sweep.
 For relative("calibrated") measurements wait a full sweep and then press the "Set relative" button.